 At first glance, Belarus is a land of forests and meadows, proud of its clean food production.
-At the same time, however, it is the state worst hit by the atomic cloud after the explosion of the Chernobyl nuclear power plant.
-Even after the collapse of the Soviet Union, most heavy industry remains state-owned – and without the necessary investment in new technologies.
-Although the overall level of pollution is significantly lower than, for example, in Kryvbas, Ukraine, obsolete factories place a significant burden on the inhabitants living in their vicinity.
+At the same time, however, it is the state worst hit by the nuclear cloud after the explosion of the Chornobyl nuclear power plant.
+Even three decades after the collapse of the Soviet Union, the majority of heavy industry remains state-owned – and without the necessary investment in new technologies.
+Although the overall pollution level is significantly lower than, for example, in Kryvbas, Ukraine, obsolete factories significantly burden the inhabitants in their vicinity.

 Information in Russian can be found at https://arnika.org/ru/belarus

 The Transition Promotion Program of the Ministry of Foreign Affairs of the Czech Republic supports our work.